Patyegarang

-Patyegarang (c 1780s) was an Australian Aboriginal woman, thought to be from the Cammeraygal clan of the Eora nation.
+Patyegarang (c 1780s) was an Australian Aboriginal woman, thought to be from the Cammeraygal clan of the Dharug nation.
 Patyegarang (pronounced Pa-te-ga-rang) taught William Dawes the language of her people and is thought to be one of the first people to have taught an Aboriginal language to the early colonists in New South Wales.

 Contact with the colonists

 Patyegarang was aged around 15 when she became a guide and language teacher to William Dawes.
 Dawes, an astronomer, mathematician and linguist, was a lieutenant in the Royal Marines on board HMS Sirius, of the First Fleet, to the Colony of New South Wales.
-William Dawes met Patye (as he would call her) when he struck up friendships with the local Cadigal people.
+William Dawes met Patye (as he would call her) when he struck up friendships with the local Gadigal people.

 Documenting language

 William Dawes was the first person to write down an Australian language.
-Patyegarang tutored Dawes in his understanding and assisted in the documentation of the Dharug or Eora language spoken by the Cadigal people and other tribes, sometimes referred to as the Sydney language.
+Patyegarang tutored Dawes in his understanding and assisted in the documentation of the Dharug language spoken by the Gadigal people and other tribes, sometimes referred to as the Sydney language.
 Patyegarang was one of the first people to have taught an Aboriginal language to a non-Aboriginal person.
 Together they made the first detailed study of Australian Indigenous languages, compiling vocabularies, grammatical forms, and many expressions in the language during his three-year stay in the colony.

 Three notebooks compiled by William Dawes survive.
 The language notebooks were discovered by Phyllis Mander-Jones, an Australian librarian, while she was working at the University of London's School of Oriental and African Studies (SOAS).

 The notebooks include specific terms for the sun, the moon and the clouds leading Indigenous Curator James Wilson Miller to note that Patyegarang had detailed knowledge of the land and sky.